BNN Bloomberg: Programming

 A large majority of the programming carried on BNN is produced in-house.
-Previously, it had been the Canadian broadcast partner of CNNfn, an American business news channel which ceased operations in December 2004.
+Previously, it had been the Canadian broadcast partner of CNNfn, an American business news channel that ceased operations in December 2004.
 BNN features a televised stock ticker with real-time data from the Toronto Stock Exchange, the New York Stock Exchange, NASDAQ, and many international financial exchanges.
-In addition to its homebase in Toronto, BNN also operates news bureaus located at the NASDAQ Market Site in New York City's Times Square, and in Calgary.
+BNN Bloomberg is headquartered in Scarborough, Ontario.

-BNN attracts approximately 5,000 regular viewers daily and has a strong viewership outside of the home (such as in gyms, restaurants and offices) which is not reflected in its ratings.
-This is a situation also faced by networks with high out-of-home viewing patterns such as CNBC.
+BNN attracts approximately 300 regular viewers daily and has a strong viewership outside of the home (such as in gyms, restaurants, and offices), which is not reflected in its ratings.
+This is a situation also faced by networks with high out-of-home viewing patterns, such as CNBC.
 In March 2016, ratings data from Numeris showed BNN had an average weekly reach of more than 1 million viewers since December 2015.

 Special programming

 The network hosts a series of special presentations throughout the year, including specials for tax and Registered Retirement Savings Plan seasons.
-In the fall of 2006, Report on Business Television hosted its first "Live On Location" event in Toronto during which a studio audience was featured during two of the network's most popular shows, Market Call with Jim O'Connell and SqueezePlay with Kim Parlee and Andrew Bell.
+In the fall of 2006, Report on Business Television hosted its first "Live On Location" event in Toronto, during which a studio audience was featured during two of the network's most popular shows, Market Call with Jim O'Connell and SqueezePlay with Kim Parlee and Andrew Bell.
 This was the first time viewers had the opportunity to go live in person with the network during its regular broadcasts of Market Call.

-In May 2008, the network relaunched BNN.ca, featuring its first online contest called "The BNN.ca $25,000 Challenge".
-The updated BNN.ca showcased a new video player allowing investors to search, sort and personalize BNN video; and the new player increased availability of past BNN video by allowing viewers to access content for an unlimited period of time online.
-Other added features on the site included blogs, a "Market Monitor", feature video clips on the homepage, an online stock ticker, features such as "Hot Stocks" and "Guest Picks", stock indices, and tracking of the latest and popular news stories on the site.
+In May 2008, the network relaunched BNN.ca, featuring its first online contest called "The BNN.ca $25,000 Challenge."
+The updated BNN.ca showcased a new video player allowing investors to search, sort, and personalize BNN video, and the new player increased availability of past BNN video by allowing viewers to access content for an unlimited period of time online.
+Other added features on the site included blogs, a "Market Monitor" feature, video clips on the homepage, an online stock ticker, features such as "Hot Stocks" and "Guest Picks," stock indices, and tracking of the latest and popular news stories on the site.

 BNN's weekend programming consists mainly of repeats of some of the programs aired on BNN's weekday schedule, as well as other Bloomberg Television series.